 Likewise in accounting there are universal truths which are not disputed.
 Financial reports have balance sheets.
 Balance sheets balance.
 Balance sheets report "assets" and "liabilities and equity".
 Assets = Liabilities and Equity.
 Assets foot.
 Liabilities and equity foots.
 Net income (loss) foots.
 Cash flow statements report net cash flows.
-These are objective details which are not open to interpretation but rather follow the rules specified by generally accepted accounting principles and/or the XBRL technical specification.
+These are objective details which are not open to interpretation but rather follow the rules specified by generally accepted accounting principles, such as US GAAP.

-Good software hides technical details of a digital financial report from business users.
-Good software understands and leverages basic rules of financial reporting.
+Good software hides technical details of an XBRL-based digital financial report from business users.
+Good software understands and leverages agreed upon business rules of financial reporting.
+This is achieved by articulating the accounting rules in a form that is understandable by a machine such as a computer.